duke-libraries/duke-libraries.github.io/_posts/2015-03-26-hydra-rules.md

 author: David Chandek-Stark
 ---

+**Disclaimer:** Don't bother looking at my code to see if it's consistent with the suggestions made here.
+It isn't.
+I'm still learning.

 ### Why do we need rules for community software development?

 If you haven't seen [Sandi Metz's talk on Rules](https://youtu.be/npOGOmkxuio), stop reading and watch it.